sirixdb/sirix/README.md

 --add-opens=java.base/java.util=ALL-UNNAMED
 ```

-Plus we recommend using the Shenandoah GC:
+Plus we recommend using the Shenandoah GC or ZGC (if possible in the future the generational versions):

 ```
 -XX:+UseShenandoahGC